loosolab/FRED/docs/structure.md

 The following properties are defined for each key in the specified order:

-Position | Description | Value
+Property | Description | Value
 -------- | -------- | --------
-1   | A boolean value indicating weather the key is mandatory   | True/False
+mandatory | True/False  | A boolean value indicating weather<br>the key is mandatory
-2   | A boolean value indicating weather the key is a list   | True/False 3   | A name to describe the key    |  '[name]' or '' if there is no name 4   | A text to descripe the key    |  '[description]' or '' if there is no description 5   | A default value to the key    |  '[value]' or None or [key]:[properties] if the value is a dictionary 6   | A boolean value indicating whether there is a whitelist of allowed values for the value of the key | True/False 7   | The HTML input type for the key value | input type 8   | The HTML data type for the key value | data type
+list  | True/False |      A boolean value indicating weather<br>the key is a list
+display_name   |          '[name]' or '' if there <br>is no name | A name to describe the key
+desc  |  '[description]' or '' if <br>there is no description | A text to descripe the key
+value |  '[value]' or None or <br>[key]:[properties] if the<br>value is a dictionary  | A default value to the key
+whitelist  | True/False | A boolean value indicating whether<br>there is a whitelist of allowed <br>values for the value of the key input_type  | input type | The input type for the key value

-The properties 6-8 are only be specified for leaf nodes.
+The properties 'whitelist' and 'input_type' are specified only for keys that expect direct user input.
+Detailed instructions on how to add the properties for new keys can be found under [Adding keys](add_keys.md).

 # Included keys

+The following extract shows all keys that have already been created in the metadata structure under 'keys.yaml'.

 ```yaml
 project: